How to Recycle Contact Lenses

 How to Recycle your Contacts

 Bausch & Lomb and Terracycle have teamed up to offer a contact lens recycling program.
-The program is free and accepts any brand of contact lenses as well as the plastic blister packs.
+The program is free and accepts any brand of contact lenses as well as the plastic blister packs (you just have to read the fine print in the FAQ).
 To recycle your contact lens waste, find a local drop off on Terracycle’s website.
 Most are at local optometrist offices.

 Help Expand Recycling Options